 The Glendale Summer Band performs for eight consecutive Thursday evenings, beginning the first Thursday of June.
-The only exception to this is when a holiday falls on one of these Thursdays.
-In that case, the concert is moved to Wednesday evening.
 All performances take place at 8 p.m. in the Glendale Amphitheatre located at Glendale City Hall, 5850 W. Glendale Avenue, adjacent to Murphy Park.

 The Glendale Summer Band is open to membership to any adult and selected high school students who play a wind or percussion instrument.
 There are no formal auditions, but each person is self-auditioning, making their own decision about which section they wish to play in.
 This, of course, is to accommodate the wide range of playing proficiencies found in the group.